By Ahmed Fawzy Gad and James Skelton

 Similarly, here is the confusion matrix for the Black class.

-Note that the order of the metrics differ from that discussed previously.
-For example, the True Positive metric is at the bottom-right corner while True Negative is at the top-left corner.
+Note that the order of the metrics differs from that discussed previously.
+For example, the True Positive metric is at the bottom-right corner while the True Negative is at the top-left corner.
 To fix that, we can flip the matrix.

 The multilabel_confusion_matrix () function is used to calculate the confusion matrix for a multi-class classification problem, as shown below.
 In addition to the y_true and y_pred parameters, a third parameter named labels accepts a list of the class labels.